happy woman in blazer next to plant

 Few interview questions sound as simple as “Why are you interested in this position?”

-This question isn’t about enthusiasm alone.
-It’s a chance to show how your experience and interests make you an excellent match for the role.
+Strong answers to this question don’t focus on enthusiasm alone.
+To strengthen your answer, show how your experience and interests make you an excellent match for the role.

 Here’s how to approach it in a way that’s specific and genuinely compelling.